What happens if I don’t pay my property taxes in Texas?

 The doctrine of adverse possession in Texas protects someone who has honestly entered and held possession in the belief that the land is his or her own, as well as one who knowingly appropriates the land of others for the specific purpose of acquiring title.

-Do seniors pay property taxes in Texas?
+Are property taxes frozen at age 65 in Texas?